ibm-cloud-docs/vpc/about-confidential-computing.md

 See the [troubleshooting documentation](/docs/vpc?topic=vpc-hyper-protect-virtual-server-shutdown) or [get supoprt](/docs/vpc?topic=vpc-getting-help&interface=cli) if you have any problems with the instance.

 You can use [Terraform](/docs/vpc?topic=vpc-terraform-for-hyper-protect-virtual-servers-for-vpc) to automate operations with {{site.data.keyword.hpvs}} for VPC.

+You can use your {{site.data.keyword.hpvs}} for VPC instance in **private-only** network configurations, in which the VPC doesn't have a public gateway and the virtual server instance doesn't have a floating IP.
+You can connect to private endpoints of other services, including container registry and [IBM Log Analysis](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).
+The prerequisite is to have a DNS server attached to your virtual server instance.
+You don't need to do any additional configurations.

 ## Recovering or upgrading a {{site.data.keyword.hpvs}} for VPC instance by using {{site.data.keyword.vpc_short}} Snapshots.
 {: #recover-upgrade-hyper-protect-virtual-servers-for-vpc-using-snapshots}